Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

 We now state a first, rough version of our main stability results.
-See Theorems~\ref{thm:precise} and \ref{thm:precise.U1} for precise statements. \begin{theorem}[Stable Big Bang formation (Rough version)] In $1 + \mydim$ spacetime dimensions, consider an explicit generalized ``background'' Kasner solution \eqref{gen.Kasner} whose Kasner exponents satisfy the condition \eqref{Kasner.stability.cond}, which is possible for $\mydim \geq3$ in the presence of a scalar field and for $\mydim \geq10$ in vacuum.
-These background solutions are dynamically stable under perturbations -- without symmetry -- of their initial data near their Big Bang singularities, as solutions to the Einstein-scalar field equations in the case $\mydim \geq3$, and as solutions to the Einstein-vacuum equations in the case $\mydim \geq 10$.
-Moreover, in $1+3$ spacetime dimensions, \textbf{all} Kasner solutions are dynamically stable solutions to the Einstein-vacuum equations under perturbations -- with polarized $U(1)$ symmetry -- near their Big Bang singularities, even though they all violate the condition \eqref{Kasner.stability.cond}.
+See Theorems~\ref{thm:precise} and \ref{thm:precise.U1} for precise statements. \begin{theorem}[Stable Big Bang formation (Rough version)] In $1 + \mydim$ spacetime dimensions, consider an explicit generalized ``background'' Kasner solution \eqref{gen.Kasner} whose Kasner exponents satisfy the condition \eqref{Kasner.stability.cond}, which is possible for $\mydim \geq 3$ in the presence of a scalar field and for $\mydim \geq 10$ in vacuum (i.e., with $\widetilde{B} = 0$ in \eqref{gen.Kasner}).
+These background solutions are dynamically stable under perturbations -- without symmetry -- of their initial data near their Big Bang singularities, as solutions to the Einstein-scalar field equations in the case $\mydim \geq 3$, and, when $\widetilde{B} = 0$, as solutions to the Einstein-vacuum equations in the case $\mydim \geq 10$.
+Moreover, in $1+3$ spacetime dimensions, \textbf{all} Kasner solutions (with $\widetilde{B} = 0$) are dynamically stable solutions to the Einstein-vacuum equations under perturbations -- with polarized $U(1)$-symmetry -- near their Big Bang singularities, even though they all violate the condition \eqref{Kasner.stability.cond}.

-More precisely, under the above assumptions, sufficiently regular perturbations (i.e., perturbations belonging to suitably high-order Sobolev spaces) of the Kasner initial data on $\Sigma_1$ give rise to maximal developments that terminate in a Big Bang singularity to the past.
+More precisely, under the above assumptions, sufficiently regular perturbations (i.e., perturbations belonging to suitably high order Sobolev spaces) of the Kasner initial data on $\Sigma_1$ give rise to maximal developments that terminate in a Big Bang singularity to the past.
 In particular, the spacetime solutions in the past of $\Sigma_1$ are foliated by spacelike hypersurfaces $\Sigma_t$ that are equal to the level sets of a time function $t$ verifying the CMC condition $\mathrm{tr}k=-t^{-1}$, and the perturbed Kretschmann scalars ${\bf Riem}^{\alpha\mu\beta\nu}{\bf Riem}_{\alpha\mu\beta\nu}$ blow up like $t^{-4}$ as $t \downarrow 0$.
-Finally, the perturbed solutions exhibit AVTD behavior (see just below equation \eqref{EQUIVKasner.stability.cond} for further discussion of the notion of ``AVTD'') as the singularity is approached, and various $t$-rescaled solution variables have regular limits as $t \downarrow 0$. \end{theorem}
+Finally, the perturbed solutions exhibit AVTD behavior as the singularity is approached (see just below equation \eqref{Kasner.stability.cond.heur} for further discussion of the notion of ``AVTD''), and various $t$-rescaled solution variables have regular limits as $t \downarrow 0$. \end{theorem}